Av3r4ge/rgl-comp-server-guide/README.md

 #### FastDL (Optional)

 FastDL is a way for people to download content through an HTTP server automatically when connecting to a server.
-This is very useful if people don't have a map and are connecting to the first time.
+Source has a way to automatically share files to the client but it is extremely slow.
+This is very useful if people don't have a map and are connecting for the first time.

 The directory of the webserver should match to the servers `tf/` directory. (for example it should contain the directories `tf/maps` and `tf/materials` from that link